Surprise (1777 ship): HMS Race Horse

 The Royal Navy purchased the sloop Hercules in June 1776 at Jamaica in the British West Indies.
-The Navy renamed her Race Horse and commissioned her under Lieutenant Charles Everitt.
-In August, Commander James Jones replaced Everitt.
+The Navy renamed her Racehorse and commissioned her under Lieutenant Charles Everitt.
+In August, Lt.
+James Jones replaced Everitt.

+Between 24 November and her capture she captured the sloops L'June Bale, Liberty, and St. Espirit.

-On 6 December Racehorse was off Puerto Rico where she encountered Andrew Doria.
+On 6 December, 1776 Racehorse was off Puerto Rico where she encountered USS Andrew Doria.
 After a two-hour single-ship engagement Racehorse struck.

 US service

-The US Navy commissioned Race Horse as Surprise under Captain Benjamin Dunn.
+The Continental Navy commissioned Race Horse as Surprise under Captain Benjamin Dunn.

-Surprise was ordered in April 1777 to join the brigantine USS Andrew Doria and sloop Fly in clearing the Cape May channel of British ships.
+Surprise was ordered in April 1777 to join Andrew Doria and the sloop Fly in clearing the Cape May channel of British ships.

 Scuttling

 Surprise was stationed in the Delaware River through the spring and summer of 1777.
-After Vice Admiral Lord Howe brought his British fleet into the river in September 1777, Surprise was part of the forces charged with defending Philadelphia.
+After British Vice-admiral Lord Howe brought his fleet into the river in September 1777, Surprise was part of the forces charged with defending Philadelphia.
 Following the British occupation of Fort Mifflin on 16 November, Surprise, with the remaining ships of the Continental Navy, including Andrew Doria, sought shelter under the guns of Fort Mercer at Red Bank, New Jersey.
 With the evacuation of Fort Mercer on 20 November, Captain Isaiah Robinson of Andrew Doria gave orders the next day for the crews to burn their ships to prevent their capture.
 This was done shortly thereafter.